An authority who summons a person to assist in controlling or extinguishing a fire is deemed the person's employer.

 The purpose of this policy is to set out who the employer is when a person is summoned to fight a fire, what the obligations of both the deemed and regular employer are, and the earnings used to calculate an emergency worker’s average earnings in the case.

 Summoning authority for fires

-For fires in designated fire regions, the summoning authority is the MNR acting in accordance with the Forest Fires Prevention Act (FFPA) either directly or through
+For fires in designated fire regions, the summoning authority is the MNRF acting in accordance with the Forest Fires Prevention Act (FFPA) either directly or through:

 - a fire warden, or